ufindaafrica/ufinda_v0.01/readme/AuthReadMe.md

 ## Verify OTP API
 ### POST `/auth/verify-otp`

 This endpoint verifies a user's email address using a one-time password (OTP).
-A pending user account is converted into a fully active user account upon successful verification.
+A pending user account is converted into a fully active user account upon successful verification, and the user is immediately logged in.

 -----